 Breaking Capacity

-The term “breaking capacity” refers to the maximum short-circuit current that circuit breakers can interrupt under specific conditions of transient recovery voltage and power frequency voltage.
-This capacity is measured in KA RMS at the point of contact separation.
-There are two types of breaking capacities.
+The term breaking capacity of circuit breaker refers to the maximum short-circuit current that it can interrupt under specific conditions of transient recovery voltage and power frequency voltage.
+This capacity is measured in kA RMS at the point of contact separation.

 Making Capacity

-The making current is the peak value of the maximum current wave( including the DC component) in the first cycle of current when the circuit breaker is closed on a short circuit.
+The making current is the peak value of the first current wave (including the DC component) that flows during the first cycle after the circuit breaker closes onto a short circuit.
+This current causes a significant mechanical and thermal stress, and the circuit breaker must be able to handle it safely.

 Rated Short-Time Current